danielgreenberger/RaceCar/RosIntegration/README.md

 It is better to install the **Desktop-Full** version as it contains useful tools such as [rviz](#rviz)

-**Note:** The version used when developing the integration was ROS melodic, but it is safe to assume that other supported version can be used.
+**Note:** The version used when developing the integration was ROS melodic, but it is safe to assume that other supported versions can be used.

 It is also recommended to install the [realsense driver for ROS.](https://github.com/IntelRealSense/realsense-ros).